smartwalkie/Walkie-talkie-android-by-voiceping/README.md

 ## Features of VoicePing Walkie Talkie Push-to-Talk (PTT) Android SDK
-1. Easy to integrate to your app; 5 lines of code is all it takes
+1. Easy to integrate to your app
 2. Low data consumption suitable for Mobile Devices: Opus Codec, defined as 16Khz, 60ms Frame size. ~300KB per 1 minute of speech.
 3. Works over all network conditions (2G, 3G, 4G or Wifi)
 4. Auto-reconnect feature when Internet connection is lost
-5. Uses WebSecure Socket for transport
+5. Uses secure WebSocket for transport
 6. Works for Android SDK (16 to 30) and Android OS version 4.1 to 11
 7. Low battery consumption